- When is the contribution deadline, how do contribution limits work?

-Right now, you can move an account from another Canadian broker to Questrade and we’ll pay your transfer out fees up to $150.
+You can move an account from another Canadian broker to Questrade and we’ll pay your transfer out fees up to $150.
 No minimum balance needed.
 Learn more

 Having multiple RRSPs

 If you’re interested in a lower fee alternative, but aren’t ready to shift your entire RRSP, you can open a second RRSP.
 As long as you don’t go over your total contribution room, there’s no rule against having multiple RRSPs.
-If you have a feeling your RRSP isn’t at the right place to get you to retirement, you can open a Questrade RRSP.
+If you have a feeling your RRSP isn’t at the right place to get you to retirement, you can open a Questrade RRSP open an account.
 Don’t have the time to switch your existing one over right away?
 Simply open a new RRSP and deposit your contribution there.

 What do I need to open an account?